Top 12 Clinical Assistant Skills to Put on Your Resume

 How to Improve CPR Skills

-Get Certified: Start with a recognized CPR certification course from organizations like the American Heart Association or the Red Cross.
+1. Get Certified: Complete accredited BLS training through organizations such as the American Heart Association or Red Cross.

 How to Display CPR Skills on Your Resume